You're the Man (song): Recording

-In 1972, Gaye's success with the socially conscious album What's Going On helped in pressuring Motown to give the musician more creative autonomous control of his music, leading to a $1 million deal being offered by Motown, which made him for a time, the most lucrative R&B artist ever.
+In 1972, Gaye's success with the socially conscious album What's Going On helped in pressuring Motown to give the musician more creative autonomous control of his music, leading to a $1 million deal being offered by Motown.
 Gaye responded by putting himself constantly in the studio working on a multitude of projects.
 One of the projects was another album focusing on social matters and further into politics, which was only hinted at in What's Going On.

 Gaye and his band, which consisted of members of Hamilton Bohannon's group, went into the studio in the spring of 1972 to record a song inspired by the political election of the year.
 Gaye, who was being hounded by the federal government of the United States for failure to pay back taxes, felt that the government wasn't looking out for people's best interests and upon the election, also felt that no politician would help to ease any difficulty concerning US citizens.

 Composition

 "You're the Man" is a demand song in which Gaye calls out to potential candidates for president of the United States, particularly George McGovern, asking them if they really have a plan to "right all the wrongs" of the past administration and bring about change.
 In the same breath, however, Gaye berates the political system with the line, "politics and hypocrites is turning us all into lunatics".

 Gaye then mockingly chants "you're the man" to the candidates.
-Gaye himself years later would admit that he didn't trust the government or the political system.
+Throughout his career, he often expressed skepticism toward political authority, and his music repeatedly critiqued institutional power.

 The song is an example of funk music, a genre which Gaye started to flirt with on What's Going On, particularly with the song, "Inner City Blues (Make Me Wanna Holler)", which features common stylistic elements with "You're the Man".

 Like in "Inner City Blues", Gaye performs with multi-tracked vocals, with his falsetto providing the lead while his tenor provides the background vocals in three distinct ranges.
-One version of this song, later issued on the deluxe edition issue of Let's Get It On, has Gaye singing in tenor as the lead, and adding lyrics offering up an opinion that "maybe we should have a lady president", probably a reaction to the news of Shirley Chisholm running for president that year.
+One version of this song, later issued on the deluxe edition issue of Let's Get It On, has Gaye singing in tenor as the lead, and adding lyrics offering up an opinion that "maybe we should have a lady president", likely a reaction to the news of Shirley Chisholm running for president that year.
 In the final minutes of the song, Gaye not only implores the subject candidate to fight for peace but also for the decriminalization of marijuana, asking "what about marijuana" before saying "what about peace/peace in the land?"